How to Preserve the Beauty of Fresh Flowers: A Guide to Drying your own Flowers

 14. Flax (Seed pod stage)

 3. Drying environment : I cannot express enough how important this is.
 If you manage to grow, cut and then harvest your beautiful fresh colourful flowers, where and how you dry them is so important!
+And this is one of the questions I get asked a lot about ; how do I keep my flowers from rotting or breaking down ?
 The first year I put up a big sturdy drying rack which I made out of bamboo all fashioned together with rope and tied from the high ceiling in our very high but un-plastered outside shed.
 I cut and hung everything on the rack that year.
-Everything last thing on there rotted!
-The shed was dry and dark enough or so I thought but it was way too humid in there and even with doors and windows open, I lost everything and I didn't realise until it was too late.
+Every last thing on there rotted!
+The shed was dry and dark enough or so I thought but it was way too humid in there and even with doors and windows open every day, I lost everything and I didn't realise until it was too late.
 Humidity and moisture is a dried flowers worst enemy, followed closely by extreme heat and light.
 In extreme heat and light, the flowers will dry and open very quickly and usually too much but the colours' will also fade a lot quicker.
 Generally, I cut and hang most of my flowers in small bunches upside down straight away (i.e. without putting them in water) and this works well for most flowers.
 As with all things in nature, there are exceptions.
 For example; yarrow is best put in water first to rehydrate before hanging.
 This will help with keeping its vibrant colour; otherwise it tend's to just dry back to a creamy light brown colour.
 Other flowers like statice and hydrangea will actually just dry naturally standing up in a vase - this discovery was made as my fresh vase of flowers in the kitchen was just left there to dry out as I forgot about it!
 While the rest of the flowers in the vase wilted or just flopped as the water dried out, both of these kept their colour and shape!

 4. Time to dry & storage; this really vary's.
 It will depend on all of the above factors.
 Once there is no floppiness in the stem and the petals feel dry to the touch, you are just about there.
-One final thing, if you have gone to all that trouble to dry your flowers, then the most important thing to remember is how you store you flowers if you aren't using them straight away.
-A dark, cool room that is completely dry is so important.
-I use a humidity gauge which is really handy for checking what the moisture levels are like in the room.
-As it's been such a rainy Summer in Ireland right now, I am actually using an electric dehumidifier in my drying room to try and speed up the process.
+One final thing, if you have gone to all that trouble to dry your flowers, then the most important thing to remember is how you store your flowers if you aren't using them straight away.
+A room that is not roasted in sunshine like a conservatory but is completely dry is so important.
+I use a small humidity gauge as a backup which is really handy for checking what the moisture levels are like in my cabin.
+As it's been such a rainy Summer in Ireland right now, I am actually using an electric dehumidifier in my drying room to try and speed up the process as well.
+I use a wonderful little workhorse dehumidifier made by Electriq (see picture below).
+I have had it for over 5 years now and we used it in an old stone cottage we used to live in.
+It is still working away, no fancy stuff, just simple functions with a humidity sensor and indicator light ; I could not dry and keep and store my flowers in Ireland without this machine.
+It is July 2024 now and I the weather has been so bad that I still have to empty the tank every single morning.
+It runs 24 hours a day and I would be lost without it.
+Moisture rates should be in the 'green' around 55 % at all times if you can reach that to maintain flowers in tip top condition and storage throughout the winter.
+This one has a few different functions but the good thing is that it has a smart or auto function so when it gets to the ideal humidity level, it shuts itself off so is energy efficient and is quiet when in full operation.

 Recommended links for more information :